 Isothermal Community College, in the execution of its responsibilities to students, must maintain accurate and confidential student records.
 The Student Services Office has the responsibility for maintaining these records in accordance with existing state laws, college policy and the Family Educational Rights and Privacy Act of 1974 as amended.
-See Appendix B: Student Records Policy.
+See Appendix B: Student Records Policy in the Student Handbook.